d-bl/MAE-gf/docs/counting-new.md

 The list with stitches can be downloaded as .txt file.
 Click op "results" in the table below.
 On each row in the file you find: _stitch word "b" following the rules set below and between brackets the "quartet" of mirrored stitches.
 See below for an explanation. **TO BE SPECIFIED**_

 Please note: the following list consists of words starting and ending with "c".
-Between two stitches 0, 1 or more twists ("t", "r", "l") can be applyed.
+Between two stitches 0, 1 or more twists ("t", "r", "l") can be applied.

 <table class="cctt">
   <tr><th>Length of word</th>